 Middle School Retreats

-At the start of each new school year, CVCA middle school students participate in grade-level specific retreats with their classmates: 6th grade Ignition, 7th grade Jumpstart, and 8th grade LaunchPoint.
-Each retreat provides students in that grade with the opportunity to meet new friends and new teachers while engaging in action-packed activities.
-Programming varies by grade level, but each retreat includes team-building activities designed to bond their class.
-Students may participate in games, ropes courses, kayaking, rock-climbing, zip lines, swimming, hiking, crafting, and other adventures.
+At the start of each school year, CVCA middle school students participate in grade-level specific retreats: 6th grade Ignition, 7th grade Jumpstart, and 8th grade LaunchPoint.
+Each retreat provides students the opportunity to meet new friends and new teachers while engaging in action-packed activities.
+Programming varies by grade level, but each retreat includes team-building activities designed to bond their class such as games, ropes courses, rock-climbing, zip lines, swimming, crafting, and other adventures.
 Students are also challenged to grow closer to the Lord and to one another during times of spiritual enrichment that include great music and messages.

 Ignition starts everything off in the right direction as students begin their CVCA journey.
 Ice-breaking, team-building, and anxiety-easing worship and community experiences encompass the two-day (overnight) adventure camp.

 At the start of each new school year, CVCA’s incoming 7th grade class leaves together for a three-day adventure camp.
 Students have the opportunity to meet new friends and new teachers during these action-packed days.